-School yard scene in Alfred Hitchcock's film The Birds (1963) handshakes from the 250 students present.
-"It had been among the most astounding hours of my astonishing life," he noted.
+School yard scene in Alfred Hitchcock's film The Birds (1963)

 Since 2001, global terrorism has become a common occurrence.
 Our collective sense of safety has been shaken.
 Photographs of horrific events have filled our news media.
 But no one as far as I know has figured the sense of impending danger as Smith has in an image shot in London in 2015 after several terrorist attacks there.
 Murmuration of Fear, London, England is not a direct record of violence like Smith's images of combat and death shot in El Salvador.
-It's clever title evokes the threat of future violence during a time when our collective sense of safety has been badly shaken by terrorist events.
-The bells in the upper left corner suggest a For Whom the Bell Tolls reference.
-In Hemingway's novel a dynamiter is featured.
-The madly flapping birds recall scenes from Hitchcock's eerie film The Birds (1963), where the protagonists never know when terror will hit, when a seemingly innocent bird will turn and try to kill children at a school; by the way, a bell top the school.
-It is a premonition of terror to come to London streets (what the average Londoner fears).
-The black birds and the two women, backs to us, clothed in black boshiya, evoke Western symbols of shrouded Death, while the touches of red on either side of the dark figures below the bells and the birds suggest blood.
+Rather, it hints at the threat of future violence.

+For me, given its title, it cleverly evokes scenes from Hitchcock's eerie film

+The Birds (1963), where the protagonists never know when the terror will occur, when a seemingly innocent bird will turn and kill.
+It is a premonition of terror to come to London streets (what the average Londoner must fear).
+The black birds and the two women, backs to us, clothed in black boshiya, evoke Western symbols of shrouded Death, while the touches of red on either side of the dark figures suggest blood.
 The photograph symbolizes a post 9-11 world where a mood of anxiety accompanies us city-strollers in the West, where a sudden burst of birds into the air can suggest the sudden explosion of a bomb in a backpack.

-Europe, 2015, Oxford Street, London Europe, 2015, Oxford Street, London, England picks up on the same theme.
-A boshiyda clad woman walks among other Londoners in front of a large store window ad poster showing a man in a T-shirt that reads "Have No Fear."
-The T-shirt could be Smith's own mantra as he enters the dark side's dangerous streets.
+Europe, 2015, Oxford Street, London, England picks up on the same theme.
+A Boshiyda clad woman walks among other Londoners in front of a large store window ad poster showing a man in a T-shirt that reads "Have No Fear."
+The T-shirt could be Smith's own mantra as he enters dangerous streets on the dark side.

-I was a first responder to (and ultimately a casualty of) the biggest natural disaster [Hurricane Katrina and flood] and the most embarrassing and deadly government breakdown in U.S. history. . . - Field notes from New Orleans, LA, 2005, rewritten in 2015
+I was a first responder to (and ultimately a casualty of) the biggest natural disaster [Hurricane Katrina and flood] and the most embarrassing and deadly government breakdown in U.S. history. . .

+- Field notes from New Orleans, LA, 2005, rewritten in 2015